 To provide Services to you.
-We use the information that we collect about you to provide, maintain, protect and improve the Services that Heuro provides to you.
+We and our Service Providers use the information that we collect about you to provide, maintain, protect and improve the Services that Heuro provides to you.

 To provide Sponsored Programs to you.
-We may use the information that we collect about you to provide Services through Sponsored Programs in collaboration with your employer and/or a health care provider.
+We and our Service Providers may use the information that we collect about you to provide Services through Sponsored Programs in collaboration with your employer.